-In today’s office, technology has reduced the cost of communication to essentially zero.
-While there are many benefits to open communication between staff, virtually and physically, there is also a cost: we experience more interruptions during the workday.
-One inquiry into workplace interruptions found the following: the average worker experiences seven interruptions per hour and about 80% of these interruptions were described as adding little or no value.
+While there are many benefits to open communication between employees, virtually and physically, there is also a cost: we experience more interruptions during the workday.
+One inquiry into workplace interruptions found that the average worker experiences seven interruptions per hour and about 80 percent of these interruptions were described as adding little or no value.

 This means that many people are spending up to three hours per day dealing with low- or no-value interruptions.
 This seems to be true for GFOA members too.
-A poll conducted by GFOA showed over a quarter of respondents rated interruptions as the most annoying source of lost time at work, making it the second most annoying source behind meetings.
+A poll we conducted showed that over a quarter of respondents rated interruptions as the most annoying source of lost time at work, making it the second most annoying source behind meetings.

 How do I deal with interruptions?

 Interruptions: How to Tame One of the Worst Office Productivity Killers

 In today’s workplace, technology has reduced the cost of communication to essentially zero.
 While there are many benefits to open communication, there is also a cost: We experience more interruptions during the workday.

 GFOA has put together a checklist for your office to tame interruptions.